Osteopathy – A unique approach to your health

 MEET THE TEAM

-Principal Osteopath, women’s health specialist, focus on pilates & rehabilitation
+Principal Osteopath, women’s health specialist osteopath, pelvic health, prolapse, PGP and postnatal care, pilates & rehabilitation

-I am a fully qualified Osteopath of Masters Level, NASM qualified trainer and Advanced Pilates practitioner, and director of Herts Osteopathy Limited.
+I am a fully qualified Osteopath of Masters Level, Postgraduate trained in Women’s Health from The Molinari Institute, NASM qualified exercise and rehabilitation trainer, Advanced Pilates practitioner, as well as founder and director of Herts Osteopathy Limited.

 My specialism is in pregnancy and postnatal health and rehabilitation.
-I am qualified and highly experienced in antenatal and postnatal Osteopathy and can help with numerous pregnancy related issues including SPD and PGP.
+I am qualified and highly experienced in antenatal and postnatal Osteopathy and can help with numerous pregnancy related issues including SPD and PGP (Pelvic Girdle Pain).
 I am extremely passionate about helping women get out of pain, particularly throughout the pregnancy and postnatal period.

-I am qualified in post natal exercise and rehabilitation, and offer a specialised core restore© programme to bring back function postnatally, and to improve posture, abdominal tone and reduce rectus diastasis (where the abdominal muscles split down your midline).
+I am qualified in post natal exercise and rehabilitation, and offer a specialised programme to bring back function postnatally, and to improve posture, abdominal tone and function.
+I will helpdiagnose any issues with healing, assess diastasis recti, and help to regain strength and tension postnatally.
 So book in for a postnatal assessment and treatment and we can cover these issues with advice on the best way forwards.

-I am now only taking on new patients within the women’s health remit, so this includes teens, pre-conception, pelvic pain, pregnancy, post pregnancy, mums and all females falling into the women’s health area, this is alongside my work with children.
+I am now only taking on new patients within the women’s health remit, so this includes infertility/fertility, pre-conception, pelvic pain, pregnancy, post pregnancy, mums and all issues falling into the women’s health area.
+Many things women feel they have to live with, but they really don’t have to.
+I am so passionate about helping women find an answer to their problems.
+Taking a full body approach to get to the root cause of pain and dysfunction.

-Senior Associate Osteopath with a sports and rehabilitation focus
+Senior Associate Osteopath with a PGP *pelvic girdle pain*, Pregnancy and Postnatal specialism.

 Prior to my osteopathy degree I studied and gained a diploma in sport and exercise science and this includes sports biomechanics, rehabilitation and nutrition, so I take an exercise and rehab approach to care.